-London fire: Arconic halts sale of Grenfell Tower cladding panels for high rise use
+London fire: Arconic halts sale of Grenfell Tower cladding panels for high-rise use

 Samples of insulation from the tower and equivalent aluminum composite tiles sent by police for analysis have failed safety tests.

 The British government is carrying out tests on 600 high-rise buildings across England that are covered in cladding.
-So far, 60 have failed the safety tests, forcing the evacuation of thousands of people.
+All 75 buildings tested so far have failed, forcing the evacuation of thousands of people.

+The British insurance industry said Monday it had been calling for a review of building regulations that relate to fire safety -- including the use of external cladding -- since 2009.

+In a statement emailed to CNNMoney, the Association of British Insurers also said it had warned the U.K. government last month that external cladding made from combustible material could cause fire to spread.

 -- Rob North, Mark Thompson and Katie Polglase contributed reporting.